 Native Land Acknowledgement Statement

 We are honored to acknowledge that the Community Colleges of Spokane, and our main campuses for Spokane Falls and Spokane Community College, are located on the traditional and sacred homelands of the Spokane Tribe.
-We also provide services in a region that includes the traditional and sacred homelands of the Confederated Tribes of the Colville Reservation and the Kalispel Tribe.
+We also provide services in a region that includes the traditional and sacred homelands of the Confederated Tribes of the Colville Reservation, Kalispel Tribe and Nez Perce Tribe.

 What and Why